fidian/consul-locker/README.md

 This is a Bash shell script that will leverage [Consul]'s sessions and key-value store to ensure only one process will run in your data center at a time.

+The library can also be sourced into a Bash environment.
+When used this way, it creates a `consulLocker` function.

 Requirements
 ------------

 1. You must have this program somewhere on your system.
 It makes the most sense in `/usr/local/bin` or in a folder listed in your `PATH`.
-It can be called directly.
+It can be called directly or sourced.
 2. [Consul] is running on the same machine; this utility uses `localhost:8500` for communication.
 3. Bash 3 or better.
 4. Curl is installed and in the `PATH`.